 My father got a phone call that night.
-Suffice to say, an age appropriate tutorial took place and satisfied my curiosity (for about a year and a half—books, you know.)
-Years later I would learn that he told Sister, "If you aren't prepared to answer that question, maybe you should avoid that particular subject.”
+Suffice to say, an age-appropriate tutorial took place and satisfied my curiosity (for about a year and a half—books, you know.)
+Years later I would learn that he told Sister, “If you aren’t prepared to answer that question, maybe you should avoid that particular subject.”
 I’m not sure any second-grade teacher is ready to answer that question, and it wasn’t she that broached the subject in the first place.

 Most of the endless repetition began to give way to true learning.
 No more cursive writing practice or endless recitation of addition and subtraction tables.
 We had multiplication and division to learn, but we spent far less time on rote learning and more on application.

 One of our first third-grade projects was a little booklet.
 A few pages of blank writing paper, folded in half with another piece of construction paper for the cover, all held together by glue.
-She showed us how to outline large printed letters and fill them in with colors to make bold, brightly colored titles.
+She showed us how to outline large, printed letters and fill them in with colors to make bold, brightly colored titles.
 Inside we wrote or drew whatever we wanted.

 We completed the project over several days.
 A day or so later, she brought me a few pieces of construction paper and more blank white pages.
 “You liked making the little book, didn’t you?
 Make some more.”

 I don’t know how many of those little booklets I created.
 They all had between two and five sheets of paper, usually filled cover to cover in my not-so-neat cursive script.
-The classroom had a radiator inside a metal louvered cabinet that ran the length of one wall.
+The classroom had a radiator inside a metal louvered cabinet that ran the length of the wall with windows.
 By the end of the first semester, my booklets covered it from one end to the other.
 Sister sent them home with me at the Christmas Break and I started over in January.

 That box of booklets was lost.
 I don’t know how, only that it disappeared sometime between the end of third grade and my fortieth birthday.
-How cool to look back at my young imagination and read about the science that I learned reading library books, stories I imagined, and anything else that my imagination or real-world experience demanded of me to express on paper.
+How cool it might have been to look back at my young imagination and read about the science that I learned reading library books, stories I imagined, and anything else that my imagination or real-world experience demanded of me to express on paper.

-Those two teachers opened a new universe.
-I wish that somehow I could tell them how much I appreciate what they did for me.
-They are long gone from this world into the next, I am sure, but the world they opened for a restless kid has never stopped expanding, and for that I am eternally grateful.
+Those two teachers opened a new universe to a restless explorer.
+I wish that somehow, I could tell them how much I appreciate what they did for me.
+They are long gone from this world into the next, I am sure, but the worlds they opened for a restless little kid has never stopped expanding, and for that I am eternally grateful.